Retro Ham Katsu Recipe: Crispy Japanese Fried Ham Cutlets

 Ham Katsu Cooking Instructions

-5. Fry: Heat oil to 170°C (340°F).
-Fry the ham until it turns a beautiful golden brown.
+4. Fry: Heat the oil to 170°C (340°F).
+Hold the ham gently by the edge and slide it carefully into the oil.
+Fry until it turns a beautiful golden brown.

-Ham Katsu Nutrition Facts (Per Serving)
+Ham Katsu Nutrition Facts (Per Recipe)

 Calculated by a Registered Dietitian, these figures accounts for precise oil absorption rates (3% for flour, 8% for egg, 15% for panko, and 15% for deep-frying oil).